Sammy Winder: Professional career

 Winder was a two-time Pro Bowl selection (1984 and 1986), and was a key reason the Broncos appeared in three Super Bowls in the 1980s (falling to the New York Giants, Washington Redskins and San Francisco 49ers).
 In his 9 seasons, Winder rushed for 5,427 yards and 39 touchdowns, while also catching 197 passes for 1,302 yards and 9 touchdowns.
 He was known for a signature touchdown celebration he called the 'Mississippi Mud Walk'.
 During his final two seasons, Winder was demoted to the second running back on the depth chart behind Bobby Humphrey, the Broncos 1989 supplemental draft pick out of the University of Alabama.

+NFL career statistics

 After NFL career

 Winder is now in the construction business.
 He owns and runs his own company, Winder Construction, which he started while still playing for the Denver Broncos in 1987.